-Until a few years ago the masks you could get for snorkeling where the same as the ones you used for diving.
+Until a few years ago the best snorkel masks you could get where the same as the ones you used for diving.
 Technically, there was and is nothing wrong with that.
 You added a snorkel, and you were good to go.
 And that’s where the problem started for most.

 The snorkels had a mouthpiece you needed to bite down to keep it in place.
-Even if it’s your own snorkel, that’s a rather unhygienic piece of equipment.
+Even if it’s your own, that’s a rather unhygienic piece of equipment.
 The more important issue though is or was that you had to breathe through your mouth.
-The old masks and snorkel combinations did not allow for any nose breathing.
-Many people didn’t like to snorkel because of that as their instinct was to breathe through their nose.
+The old mask and snorkel combinations did not allow for any nose breathing.
+Many people didn’t like this leisure activity because of that as their instinct was to breathe through their nose.

-Another problem with the old snorkels was that they didn’t keep water out when they got submerged.
-There’s a lot of drinks that taste better than a nice swallow of salt water.
-Many people tried to snorkel and quickly stopped this activity once they drank a mouthful of salt water and gagged under water.
-Not only does it taste gross, it also can lead to panic attacks for some people as they immediately fear they drown.
-Newer generations of snorkels are dry so they don’t allow water to get into the snorkel and your mouth when submerged.
+Another problem with the old snorkel tubes was that they didn’t keep water out when they got submerged.
+There’s a lot of drinks that taste better than a nice swallow of saltwater.
+Many people tried the activity and quickly stopped once they drank a mouthful of saltwater and gagged underwater.
+Not only does it taste gross, but it also can lead to panic attacks for some people as they immediately fear they drown.
+Newer generations are dry so they don’t allow water to get into the snorkel and your mouth when submerged.

 The full-face masks completely took away with those old types of snorkels and breathing problems.
 As they cover the whole face, they allow to breathe through your mouth or your nose.
 Just as if you’d take a stroll in a park.
 They also are designed to be dry snorkels and will keep the water out of the snorkel and the mask if they get submerged.